yinjuchen/artsync/README.md

 One of my favorite quotes is "To be or not to be, that is the question" by William Shakespeare.

 Since Covid-19, I haven't gotten changes to visit gallery in person.
-As a creative person, this has inspired me to do a art project aas a concept to visit the art online and immerse in the atomsphere of the beauty of art.
+As a creative person, this has inspired me to do a art project as a concept to visit the art online and immerse in the atomsphere of the beauty of art.

 ### Features